OctoPrint/plugins.octoprint.org/_plugins/DeleteAfterPrint.md

 Delete automatically the Print-Model after successful print.
 If the print fails, the deletion is not executed.

-The user can enable automatic shutdown for each print by using a checkbox in the sidebar.
+The user can enable automatic deletion for each print by using a checkbox in the sidebar.

 For implementation details please visit the [homepage]({{ page.homepage | absolute_url }}).